Skip to main content

 What soothes a dog’s stomach and helps with diarrhea?
 Try these easy DIY tricks if you don’t know where to start

-Fasting and hydration for canine diarrhea
+Fasting and hydration can be helpful for some cases of canine diarrhea

 Before feeding your dog even the blandest of foods, some cases require 12 to 24 hours of fasting beforehand.
 The AKC recommends offering your pet small amounts of water often throughout the day, as diarrhea can be dehydrating.
 If you can get the go-ahead from your veterinarian, you can also give your dog a bit of Pedialyte or other unflavored electrolytes.
+This is when broth can come in handy, too!

 Stop dog diarrhea with pureed or powdered pumpkin